Application Periods & Deadlines

 a C or better in all BRN coursework in order to be considered for licensure.

-- A Social Security number is required to be admitted to the program as it required
+- A Social Security number is required to be admitted to the program, because most clinical

 - Submission of an application does not guarantee acceptance.